Windows 11 Setup Notes

 Installing Keyhac

-Keyhac is very convenient, but it doesn't work well with some games or production apps, so I need to add those apps to the exclusion list.
-In that case, remapping doesn't work for those apps.
+Keyhac is very convenient, but it doesn't always work properly in games or creative apps, so you need to register these in the exclusion app list in the settings.
+In this case, remapping won't work in those apps.

 Installing FreeCommander

-FreeCommander may look simple, but it's highly customizable.
-For example, I can set it up to extract zip files by double-clicking, like on a Mac.
-To do this, I install 7-Zip, create a new item in the "default action" settings, and set the parameter to C:\Program Files\7-Zip\7z.exe
+FreeCommander looks simple, but it allows for various customizations.
+For example, you can set it up to extract zip files with a double-click, like on a Mac.
+Install 7-Zip, create a zip item from "default action" in the settings, set it to launch C:\Program Files\7-Zip\7z.exe

 Mouse Color Inversion